AndileThabethe/multi-modal-image-retrieval/README.md

 ### Setup and Installation Instructions
 - install MongoDB, mongosh(optional)
-- install IDE that supports Python
+- install IDE that supports Python (e.g Visual Studio Code)

 ### How to Run The System
 - Run the offline.py file to process the images and store them in the MongoDB